Read in English

 Instead of asking:

-“When should this task be done?”
+“When should this task be completed?”

 What Realistic Planning Looks Like in Practice